 Financial Wellness for College Students

 The Financial Wellness program aims to help college students learn to manage their money effectively and make wise financial decisions.
-Financial decisions that young people make while in college can have a significant impact on their lives for many years.
+Young people make financial decisions while in college, which can significantly impact lives for many years.

 Financial Wellness for College Students